AbdullahVanlioglu/abdullahvanlioglu.github.io/_pages/about.md

   - /about.html
 ---

 I hold a master’s degree from Istanbul Technical University (ITU) and worked as a researcher at the [Istanbul Technical University (ITU) Artificial Intelligence and Data Science Research Center](https://ai.itu.edu.tr/), under the supervision of [Assoc.
 Prof. Nazım Kemal Üre](http://kemalure.com).
-Currently, I am working as AI Research Engineer at Huawei.
+Currently, I am working as Lead Machine Learning Engineer at Beko Corporate.

 During my master's thesis, I focused on tackling cooperation challenges in multi-agent environments, particularly social dilemmas, through the use of **Deep Reinforcement Learning**.
 In addition to my work in Reinforcement Learning, I have explored various areas of interest such as **Sequence Modeling (RNNs, Transformers)**, and **Generative Models (LLMs, GANs & Diffusion Models)**.
 These explorations were aimed at effectively addressing the generalization and adaptation challenges in AI systems.